Task #2021.3: rank all series of British TV show Taskmaster from worst to best.

 8. Series 6 (2018)

-Unfairly maligned as one of the worst instalments of Taskmaster — the official YouTube channel has yet to release any clips of this series — this one actually is quite serviceable when you come to take them task by task.
+Unfairly maligned as one of the worst instalments of Taskmaster — I actually had to comb the official YouTube channel to find a clip from this series — this one actually is quite serviceable when you come to take them task by task.
 It’s a story of contrasts: Asim, Liza and Tim make for a great team, even though Alice and Russell are evidently the more competent ones; Alice is the bubbly cynic while Asim is the scrappy fighting his way up.
 But I agree with the general consensus that it gets boring later on, as panellists hit the same note over and over again, with only the occasional zany moment saving them.
 Instead, this one sticks out in my mind most for the development of Greg and Alex’s relationship — who can forget the rapturous moment when they actually, finally, kissed?
 In any case, while the entry above demonstrates why you need longer series, this one demonstrates why 10 episodes isn’t necessarily a good idea either.

 Favourite task: “Write a bedtime story for grown-ups.” (episode 3)